21 Bathroom Organization Tips That Will Give You More Space

 A wooden flea-market cupboard makes a great towel cabinet.
 Keep your regular supply in the glass-fronted cabinet and use the top for extra storage.
 Having all towels visible makes it easy to keep track of your inventory.
 Open shelves on the sides hold small bathroom accessories or decorative items.

 Vertical Folded Towel Rack

 Walls in bathrooms are often underutilized.
 To make towels and washcloths handy for bathers, install a hotel-style multitiered rack on the wall next to the tub.

 Bathrooms require frequent cleanings, so keep a plastic bin with all the necessary supplies in the largest cabinet.
-You should also store a season's worth of toilet paper in the cabinet, so guests never have to make an awkward request for more.
+Bonus tip: Keep a season's worth of toilet paper in the cabinet, so guests never have to make an awkward request for more.

-An extra seat in the bathroom is always welcome, even though moist conditions may limit appropriate options.
-Try draping a wooden folding chair with a thick cotton-terry slipcover, and suddenly you have an inviting perch for a manicure, a blow-dry, or bathroom accessories.
+An extra seat in the bathroom is always welcome.
+Make your seating bathroom-friendly by draping a wooden folding chair with a thick cotton-terry slipcover.
+Suddenly you have an inviting perch for a manicure, a blow-dry, or bathroom accessories.

 Shop Now: Pottery Barn Classic Dining Side Chair Slipcover, $149, potterybarn.com.